moneyhub/api-docs/source/identity-docs.md

 We provide these features via an OpenID Provider interface that supports standard OAuth 2 based flows to issue access tokens that can be used to gain access to financial data via our API Gateway.

-For API documentation please see [here](https://api.moneyhub.co.uk/docs).
+For API documentation please see [here](https://moneyhub.github.io/api-docs/#moneyhub-data-api).
+For interactive swagger documentaion please see [here](https://api.moneyhub.co.uk/docs).

 ## Flow for use case 1